-Werribee sewage farm has ten lagoons used as oxidation ponds to treat the sewage, with remnants of the former grass filtration beds are still evident, along with the concrete and earth channel distribution network.
-The Main Outfall sewer is largely converted to bike trails.
+Werribee sewage farm has ten lagoons used as oxidation ponds to treat the sewage, with remnants of the former grass filtration beds still evident, along with the concrete and earth channel distribution network.
+The main outfall sewer is largely converted to bike trails.
 The sewage reticulation and main trunk network is a vast engineering structure, hundreds of kilometres of brick lined tunnels large enough to stand upright in, or row a boat through.

-Brief history: The construction of the main sewers commenced in 1893, Spotswood Pumping Station was built between 1894 and 1897, and in 1914 all ten steam engines were in operation.
+Brief history: The construction of the main sewers commenced in 1893; Spotswood pumping station was built between 1894 and 1897; and in 1914 all ten steam engines were in operation.
 The first electric powered pumps were installed in 1921, and by 1925 most of the daily flows were pumped by electricity.

-Spotswood ceased operation in 1965, but sewage still flows under the site on its way to Brooklyn and the Western Treatment Plant at Werribee.
-In 1989, the Museum of Victoria took over the Pumping Station site to develop Scienceworks, an interactive Science and Technology Centre, which opened in 1992.
+Spotswood ceased operation in 1965, but sewage still flows under the site on its way to Brooklyn and the Western treatment plant at Werribee.
+In 1989, the Museum of Victoria took over the pumping station site to develop Scienceworks, an interactive science and technology centre, which opened in 1992.

 Cultural and symbolic dimension: The sewage system is one of the few large turn-of-the-century filtration sewage systems in the world which is still operating, and one of the earliest built in Australia.

-It is significant for its critical historical role in the development of Melbourne, leading to dramatic improvements of hygiene, health, urban character and quality of life in the city at the end of the 19th and throughout the 20th centuries.
+It is significant for its critical historical role in the development of Melbourne, leading to dramatic improvements in hygiene, health, urban character and quality of life in the city at the end of the 19th and throughout the 20th centuries.
 As such it led directly to a substantial reduction in death and illness from typhoid and other infectious diseases.